 To hide a column, right-click the corresponding header cell and select Hide column.

-Alternatively, you can right-click any of the cells in the header row and select Column List Ctrl+F12.
-In the Column List window, select a column name and press Space.
+Alternatively, you can right-click any of the cells in the header row and select Columns List Control+F12.
+In the Columns List window, select a column name and press Space.
 You can hide all columns.
-To search through the column list, just start typing a column name in the Column List window.
+To search through the column list, just start typing a column name in the Columns List window.

 Select the hidden column (a strikethrough column name) and press Space.

 Reset the table view to the initial state